 1. Decision to Look After a Child

 1.1 The Decision

-All decisions that criteria has been met (see Section 20 criteria) for a child to be Looked After must be made at the H.A.R.P (Hertfordshire Access to Resources) Panel or (between Panels and only until the next Panel) by the responsible Head of Service or the Chair of Access to Resources Panel - see H.A.R.P Panel Policy and Procedure, Terms of Reference and Membership.
+All decisions that criteria has been met (see Section 20 criteria) for a child to be Looked After must be made at the H.A.R.P (Hertfordshire Access to Resources) Panel or (between Panels and only until the next Panel) by the responsible Head of Service or the Chair of Access to Resources Panel - see Hertfordshire Access to Resources Panel (H.A.R.P) and Delegated Authority for Resource Agreement Procedure.

 In between panels, the decision must be ratified by the Director of Family Safeguarding for children aged under 12 and by the Operations Director for Specialist Services for children aged over 12.
 For sibling groups of various ages decision may be ratified by the available authoriser.

 Outside office hours, the Out of Hours Service obtains agreement from the appropriate senior manager to any decision that criteria has been met for a child to be looked after.

 Any decision to look after a child made outside office hours will be communicated by LCS to the relevant team and Brokerage by the beginning of the next working day.

 When Section 20 criteria has been met the young person is subject to Section 20.
 The decision that Section 20 is met needs to be recorded by a Service Manager, in casenotes on LCS.
 Once a placement has been available for 24 hours +, the child is a looked after child whether or not they have occupied the placement.

 If Section 20 is no longer required before the child/YP has been in placement for 24 hours, the Section 20 can cease and the Service Manager will need to add a casenote to this effect.
 See Regulation 39.